-Artificial intelligence, particularly generative AI, offers new ways to address long-standing supply chain challenges.
+Artificial intelligence, particularly generative AI, presents new opportunities to address longstanding supply chain challenges.
 By analyzing large volumes of historical and real-time data, generative AI can produce actionable insights that improve decision-making, efficiency, and resilience.

 One notable example is Microsoft Dynamics 365 Copilot, an AI-driven assistant integrated into CRM and ERP systems.
 In Microsoft Supply Chain Center, Copilot can: